AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_environment/change_shading_env_properties.md

 # Change shading environment properties

-This page describes your options for changing the properties of your shading environment, both in the Stingray Editor and dynamically in the game at runtime.
+This page describes your options for changing the properties of your shading environment, both in the interactive editor and dynamically in the interactive engine at runtime.

 ## Property Editor